The Healthy Eating Pyramid is a simple visual guide to the types and proportion of foods that we should eat every day for good health.

-Plant foods contain a wide variety of nutrients like vitamins, minerals and antioxidants.
+Plant foods contain a wide variety of nutrients like vitamins, minerals, phytpchemicals and antioxidants.
 They are also the main source of carbohydrates and fibre in our diet.

 Older children, teens and adults should aim to have at least 2 serves of fruit and 5 serves of vegetables or legumes each day.

-From the grains food group, choose mostly whole grains (such as brown rice, oats and quinoa), and wholemeal/wholegrain/high cereal fibre varieties of bread, pasta, crisp breads and cereal foods (over highly processed, refined varieties).
+From the grains food group, choose mostly wholegrains (such as brown rice, oats and barley), and wholemeal/wholegrain/high cereal/fibre varieties of bread, pasta, crisp breads and cereal foods (over highly processed, refined varieties).

 The middle layer includes the milk, yoghurt, cheese & alternatives and the lean meat, poultry, fish, eggs, nuts, seeds, legumes food groups.

 Foods in the lean meat, poultry, fish, eggs, nuts, seeds, legumes section are our main sources of protein.
 But each food also provides a unique mix of nutrients, including iodine, iron, zinc, B12 vitamins and healthy fats.
-We should aim to have a variety of meat and non-meat options from this food group.
+We should aim to have a variety of animal and plant-based options from this food group.

-The top layer refers to healthy fats because we need small amounts every day to support heart health and brain function.
+The top layer refers to healthy fats.
+We need small amounts of healthy fats every day to support heart health and brain function.
 We should choose foods that contain healthy fats instead of foods that contain saturated fats and trans fats.